-These are a common questions when trying to find a culprit for ongoing digestive symptoms.
-All of these conditions can cause reactions in the digestive system like abdominal pain, bloating, or diarrhea, so it is understandably confusing to know what you’re dealing with.
-Additionally, these terms get thrown around loosely; sometimes used interchangeably.
+These are common questions when identifying a culprit for ongoing digestive symptoms.
+All these conditions can cause reactions in the digestive system like abdominal pain, bloating, or diarrhea, so it is understandably confusing to know what you’re dealing with.
+Additionally, these terms get thrown around loosely and are sometimes used interchangeably.
 Ultimately, food allergies, sensitivities, and intolerances are distinct conditions that have different dietary treatments.

-- Allergies can be developed at any age and to foods that you have eaten before
+- Allergies can develop at any age and to foods you have eaten before

 - Common symptoms: hives, swelling of throat, lips, or tongue, abdominal pain, diarrhea, vomiting

-- Reactions can be delayed, but no risk for anaphylaxis
+- Reactions can be delayed, but there is no risk for anaphylaxis

 - Common symptoms: digestive issues, fatigue, headaches, skin rashes like eczema or dermatitis

 - Reactions occur exclusively within the digestive system

 - Often caused by enzyme deficiencies or reactions to natural components or additives in food

 - Small amounts of the food may be tolerated